Help Before Death - Anticipatory Grief

 This video explains the dying process very gently so that we understand it better and can have conversations with friends and family about it.

 This briefing is produced by Brake, the road safety charity.
-It aims to raise awareness of how people with learning disabilities experience grief, and provides advice on how to support them.
+It aims to raise awareness of how people with learning disabilities experience grief, and provides advice on how to offer them bereavement support.

-There is not a great deal of research on how people with autism deal with bereavement.
+There is not a great deal of research on how autistic people deal with bereavement.
 However there is useful advice available that can help us support anyone with autism, whatever their age.

 Self Care

 After the funeral, everyone else's lives seem to go back to normal, and you may be left wondering how you're going to cope.
-Read on for advice on taking care of yourself, crucial for your future wellbeing and that of others.
+Read on for advice on taking care of yourself, crucial for your future wellbeing and that of others, when you’re still mourning.

-Sabine Horner explains why eating can become a major issue after losing a loved one.
-In the early days, most grievers simply do not feel hungry.
+Sabine Horner explains why eating can become a major issue after losing a loved one and experiencing grief.
+In the early days, for biological reasons most people who are grieving simply do not feel hungry.

-One often-overlooked factor in managing grief is ensuring we are getting enough magnesium.
-Magnesium is an essential mineral that plays a pivotal role in over 300 biological processes in our body.
+When we are struggling with grief one often-overlooked factor in managing the symptoms we experience, is ensuring we are getting enough magnesium.
+Magnesium is an essential mineral that plays a pivotal role in over 300 biological processes within the human body.

 Practical Preparation

-We can better prepare for loss, change the negative narrative, and remove the taboo by talking about death.
+Anticipatory loss is the grief that is felt in anticipation of someone's death and we can better prepare for loss, change the negative narrative, and remove the taboo by talking about death.

-You might have to deal with the will, money and property of the person who's died if you're a close friend or relative, or the executor of the will.
+You might have to deal with the Will, money and property of the person who's died if you're a close friend or relative, or the executor of the Will.
+If you are anticipating your death you may be considering writing a will.
+We’ll talk about both aspects of Wills.

-Benefits for you if you are a partner or child of the deceased.
+If you have been affected by bereavement there may be Government benefits you are now eligible for, especially if you are a partner or child of the deceased.
 Depending on which of your loved ones has died your tax allowances, National Insurance and benefits may change.

 Funeral Planning